atul1503/Knowledge/JetPack Compose.md

    val Name: ProvidableCompositionLocal<String> = compositionLocalOf{"Atul"}
    ```
    Here, String is the type of your state and `Atul` is its default value.
    This variable can be independant of any activity for convinience.
 Better declare these states in a seperate `.kt` file.
-Here I declared it in a seperate `State` object as
+Here, I declared it in a seperate `State` object as
    ```
    object State {
     val Name: ProvidableCompositionLocal<String> = compositionLocalOf{"Atul"}